signalfx/lambda-python/README.rst

 Step 6: Add tracing to the Lambda function
 -------------------------------------------

-1. To trace critical parts of your handler function, run the following command in your command line:
+1. To trace critical parts of your handler function, include the following code in your function:

 .. code:: python